-Imagine: all the creative possibilities of a chalkboard from floor to ceiling on your wall.
-Whether you have kids who would love to draw all over the walls, or whether you’re the one with the creative spark, or whether you just think it’s a fun idea to be able to write notes on your wall, chalkboard paint might be a great option for your DIY painting project.
+Imagine all the creative possibilities of a chalkboard from floor to ceiling on your wall.
+Whether you have kids who would love to draw all over the walls or you just think it’s a fun idea to be able to write notes on your wall, chalkboard paint might be a great option for your DIY painting project.
 You can also learn more about the cost to paint a room in Chicago, IL.

 Chalkboard paint is exactly what it sounds like—it’s paint that turns your wall into a chalkboard-like surface, so that you can use regular chalk to draw pictures, write messages, or doodle designs to your heart’s content… and then wipe it clean and do it again as many times as you want.
 You can use a regular chalkboard eraser or a microfiber cloth to wipe off the surface, and use chalk or chalk markers (which are dust-free and more durable—like what you’d find on some restaurants’ “Specials” boards) to write.
 It works, and it can be a lot of fun for all ages!

 It’s not the same thing as chalk paint, which is just a matte paint that is meant to look “chalky”—that gives an antiqued look, but doesn’t work like a chalkboard, so be careful that you’re buying the right product for your intended purpose.